 "I do not believe that locals cut off the wings.
 First, there's no reason to do so, and Melanesian people never waste energy and wear-out expensive metal tools for nothing.
 Second, no Japs would have cut off the wings in the war.
 The aircraft was a write off so it was dumped.
 Maybe the folding part of the wings would have been un-bolted for use as spares, but hacking off the fin and centre section stubs was pointless from the Japanese angle.
 However, 3077 was well away from the strip."

 After the 1968 salvage, only one of the wings remains upside down next to the fuselage propped up on empty fuel drums.
 The fuselage was propped up on empty fuel drums and one wing remained upside down next to the fuselage.
 The skin is rippled from nearby bomb blasts.
 The tail is missing, likely unbolted by the Japanese during the war.
 The engine is attached with the propeller removed.
 Stripped of all instruments and weapons.

 "Near this wreck was a piece of wreckage with stenciled 440 visible on it.
 It is unclear if this is associated with this, or another wreck."

 During December 2005, moved from the bone yard area to the beach area by Australian Craig Turner / Solomon National Museum Project where it remained due to a dispute with locals.
-Turner returned on November 6, 2007 with Gary Spoors / GJD Services Ltd. This aircraft was likely salvaged with other aircraft from the island on November 8, 2007 aboard the barge MV Tina.
-Transported to Honiara, the aircraft were presumably shipped overseas to either Australia or the United Kingdom.
+On November 6, 2007 Craig Turner returned with Gary Spoors / GJD Services Ltd to complete the salvage.

 Pacific Aircraft Wrecks page 63 (lower left)